ige-calcul/public-docs/README.md

 ![Ige computing servers](./clusters/Ige/ige-calcul1.md)

-# Compution for IGE/External users
+# Computing for IGE/External users

 Gricad infrastructure provides a lot of ressources for all the labs of Grenoble University.
-It includes CPU/GPU ressources For now the most used cluster is dahu which is used for CPU ressources
+It includes CPU/GPU ressources

+For now the most used cluster is dahu which is used for CPU ressources

+Gricad is open for any student/researcher/engineer.
+If you have a contract with Grenoble University, you have already an internal account defined by Agalan Credentials.
+If you are outside the campus and even outside France, you will get an external account as long as you have an institutianal email

-@ige, we are a proving a straighforward documention , to start computin rapidly
+@Ige, we are a providing a straighforward documentation , to start computing rapidly

 ![Gricad computing servers: Dahu](./clusters/Gricad/dahu.md)